Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 > **Data abstractions provide the same benefits as procedures but for data.**\
 _Barbara Liskov_

+> `AND` and `OR` are the basic operations of logic.
+Together with `NO` they are a complete set of basic logical operations—all other logical operations, **no matter how complex, can be obtained by suitable combinations of these**.\
+_John von Neumann_

 > **Without philosophy language design becomes hacking.**\
 _Bjarne Stroustrup_